Want to become fluent in French?

 By following these ten easy steps, you’ll be in perfect French shape to become fluent in no time (whatever fluent means to you).

 How to Become Fluent in French in 10 Easy Steps

 1. Exercise Your Four French Muscle Groups

 In the same way that you exercise different muscle groups to ensure that all parts of your body get stronger, so should you be sure to pay close attention to your four French “muscle groups.”

-2. Sprints: Daily French Vocabulary Exercises
+2. Do Daily French Vocabulary Exercises

-Sometimes, the best way to sneak in a quick workout is to push yourself as hard as you can go for a short period of time.
+Sometimes, the best way to sneak in a quick micro-learning session is to push yourself as hard as you can go for a short period of time.
 This is especially useful on days when you don’t have hours to devote to your French studies.

-When you’re at home, use a simple piece of paper for your sprints.
+- When you’re at home, use a simple piece of paper for your microsessions.
 Fold it into three columns, and write the French words on one side.
 Open the column and write the English words on the next side.
 Fold it so that the French is hidden, and write the French equivalents on the next column.
 Be sure to check your work as you go!

 3. Slow and Steady Wins the French Fluency Race